Srimannarayana-ai/customer-churn-analysis-power-bi/README.md

-# Customer Churn Analysis and Prediction
+# Customer Churn Analysis and Predictive Modeling

 This project analyzes a telecom dataset to identify key drivers of customer churn.
 The analysis includes data cleaning, building a predictive machine learning model in Python, and presenting the final results in an interactive Power BI dashboard.